hiveot/hub/bindings/hiveoview/hiveoview-README.md

 ### Phase 4: iteration 2  (tbd, based on learnings)
 1. Layout improvements for small screens
-2. Subscribe to and organize Things by IoT Agents
 2. Migrate to digital twin model [done]
-3. Distinguish between basic and advanced attr/config/events
+3. Distinguish between basic and advanced attr/config/events - todo; how to describe this in the TD?
 4. Indication of pending configuration update (owserver updates can take 10 seconds)